andre-ye/uni/docs/eng/engl-308/readings.md

 - Reconstruction as America's second founding.
 - Education and contemporary narratives of slavery.
 Parchment rights vs - conditions of economics and sustinence.
 - Black people - the only race in the US to ever start out as an entire people with near 0 capital.
+- Many white American families descend from homesteaders.
+- Incalculable destruction of black property and life in the 1900s.
+- Many public policies provided white Americans with tools to advance social welfare.
+- The civil rights movement ended white advantage by law; changing laws marks the end of obligation.
+- Legislation stopped further sanctioned explicit damage, but did not repair a history of sanctioned and explicit damage.
+- King is misquoted and misunderstood by white Americans seeking to weave convenient and somewhat shallow narratives.
+- Americans are unaware about the persistence of racial economic inequality in the US.
+- The racial wealth gap and questions of responsibility.
+- The ability to purchase a first home is seldom the result of hard work and wise spending.
+- Wealth begets wealth.
+- Reparations can be used to remedy the racial wealth chasm.

+> "Reparations are not about punishing white Americans, and white Americans are not the ones who would pay for them.
+It does not matter if your ancestors engaged in slavery or if you just immigrated here two weeks ago.
+Reparations are a societal obligation in a nation where our Constitution sanctioned slavery, Congress passed laws protecting it and our federal government initiated, condoned and practiced legal racial segregation and discrimination against black Americans until half a century ago.
+And so it is the federal government that pays."

+- Congress allocates money to support Holocaust survivors, but refused to pass H.R.
+40 - a bill to simply study reparations.
+- Has the coronavirus changed things?
+It has dug up what is hiding beneath.

+> "If black lives are to truly matter in America, this nation must move beyond slogans and symbolism.
+Citizens don’t inherit just the glory of their nation, but its wrongs too.
+A truly great country does not ignore or excuse its sins.
+It confronts them and then works to make them right.
+If we are to be redeemed, if we are to live up to the magnificent ideals upon which we were founded, we must do what is just.
+It is time for this country to pay its debt.
+It is time for reparations."